Hanging: United States

 Hanging was one means by which Puritans of the Massachusetts Bay Colony enforced religious and intellectual conformity on the whole community.
-The best known hanging carried out by the Puritans, Mary Dyer was one of the four executed Quakers known as the Boston martyrs.
+The best known hanging carried out by the Puritans, Mary Dyer, was one of the four executed Quakers known as the Boston martyrs.

-Capital punishment in the U.S. varies from state to state; it is outlawed in some states but used in most others.
-However, the death penalty under federal law is applicable in every state.
-Hanging is no longer used as a method of execution.
+The United States is the only Western democracy that still allows the government to execute people.
+However, the use of capital punishment in the U.S. varies widely from state to state; it is outlawed in nearly half of the states but used in several others along with the federal system.
+The death penalty under federal law is applicable in every state, and the Donald Trump administration since 2019 has been unswerving in its desire to carry out as many federal executions as possible and federalize capital crimes to cover even state-level offenses in states without a death penalty of their own (such as New York).
+However, no federal hangings have taken place yet.
+Hanging is only used at the state level in Florida as of 2025.
+Previously, the last state to allow hanging as a method of execution, New Hampshire, abolished the death penalty in 2019.

+In July 2025, Florida enacted legislation that further expands the state's already extensive capital punishment laws to allow "any execution method not explicitly deemed unconstitutional," which includes hanging.
+This makes the United States the only country in the Western world that currently allows executions via hanging.

-When Black pastor Denmark Vesey of the Emanuel African Methodist Episcopal Church was suspected of plotting to launch a slave rebellion in Charleston, South Carolina in 1822, 35 people, including Vesey, were judged guilty by a city-appointed court and were subsequently hanged, and the church was burned down.
+When African American pastor Denmark Vesey of the Emanuel African Methodist Episcopal Church was suspected of plotting to launch a slave rebellion in Charleston, South Carolina in 1822, 35 people, including Vesey, were judged guilty by a city-appointed court and were subsequently hanged, and the church was burned down.

-The largest mass execution in the United States, of 38 Sioux Indians sentenced to death after being charged for engaging in massacres of white settlers, was carried out by hanging in Mankato, Minnesota in 1862.
+The Dakota War of 1862, also known as the Dakota uprising, led to the largest mass execution in the United States when 38 Sioux Indians, who were facing starvation and displacement, attacked white settlers, for which they were sentenced to death via hanging in Mankato, Minnesota in December 1862.
 Originally, 303 had been sentenced to hang, but the convictions were reviewed by President Abraham Lincoln and the sentences of all but 38 were commuted.
+In 2019, Governor Tim Walz issued an historic apology to the Dakota people for the mass hanging and the "trauma inflicted on Native people at the hands of state government".

-A total of 40 suspected Unionists were hanged in Gainesville, Texas in October 1862.
+A total of 40 suspected Unionists were hanged in Gainesville, Texas, in October 1862.
 On 7 July 1865, four people involved in the assassination of President Abraham Lincoln—Mary Surratt, Lewis Powell, David Herold, and George Atzerodt—were hanged at Fort McNair in Washington, D.C.